 Do you work for your hourly wage or do you work for the company and the greater good it brings to society?

-Essentially they were all doing the same thing.
+Essentially, they were all doing the same thing.
 But the attitude and sense of purpose were very different between these three men: The first man had a job.
 The second man had a career.
 The third man had a calling.

-2. Ask yourself the following questions:
+Ask yourself the following questions:

 In order to experience happiness in your career, you must know what exactly is enough for you to feel satisfied with your career.
-Until you have defined your expectations, you won’t know if they are fulfilled.
+Until you have defined your expectations, you can't know if they are fulfilled.